 Depending on Your Specific Illness or Injury, Seeking the Right Type of Care in the Right Location May Save You Time and Money

-Cambridge, Mass. – You may have heard that hospitals are busier than ever.
+You may have heard that hospitals are busier than ever.
 You've just slipped in your driveway and think you may have sprained or broken your ankle.
 You need to see a doctor.
 But where?
 Should you go to the nearest emergency room, or to urgent care?
-Should you call your primary care physician?
+Should you call your primary care provider?

-Primary care physicians know their patients and their patients' medical history best.
+Primary care providers know their patients and their patients' medical history best.
 They can diagnose and treat non-urgent conditions such as minor infections, headaches, muscle pains, minor scrapes and bruises.

-"Primary care providers also help manage a patient's chronic disease and are a valuable resource for patients in helping them to effectively manage their care," said David Longworth, MD, chair of Beth Israel Lahey Health Primary Care.
+"Primary care providers also help manage a patient's chronic disease and are a valuable resource for patients in helping them to effectively manage their care," said Fields.
 "For some conditions, telehealth may also be an option, allowing the patient to have an appointment with their provider in the comfort of their own home."

 Examples of care available through primary care: